elmuz/dotfiles/.local/share/dotfiles/INSTALL.md

 ```shell
 curl -sSL https://raw.githubusercontent.com/elmuz/dotfiles/main/.local/share/dotfiles/INSTALL.sh | sh
 ```
+At this point it's better to logout and login again.

 You may want to decrypt any secret-related config file using `yadm` (e.g. ssh keys):
 ```shell